dakota127/python_stuff/README.md

 Python Stuff on the Raspberry Pi

-This repository contains three useful Python examples Checkout the pdf's in folder documentation
+This repository contains three useful Python examples.

 Demo Print Test (A better print statement)
 This is a replacement for simple print() statement.
 The MyPrint class expands the simple